Fowler Avenue Connection

 Based on pre-design comments, analysis, and City Commission direction, the project team has moved into the design phase of the project.
 During this phase, a 30% design has been developed and the project team is ready to share with the community.
 The 30% design Plans are located under the documents section on the right hand side of the page.
 Please reach out if you have trouble locating them.

-Can’t attend at all?
-No problem, our project team is still happy to answer your questions.
-We’ve set up a Q&A forum on the website - simply navigate to the Q&A Session tab and post your questions.
+We recognize there may be questions regarding the 30% design plans, so we’ve set up a Q&A forum on the website.
+Simply navigate to the Q&A Session tab below and post your questions.
 Our team will respond so everyone can see the conversation.

 As the project moves throughout the design phase, the project team will continue to keep you informed throughout this next phase and let you know about upcoming opportunities to provide your input.